Codecademy/docs/content/javascript/concepts/requests/requests.md

   - "paths/front-end-engineer-career-path"
 ---

-`XMLHttpRequest` is a built-in browser object that allows to make HTTP requests in JavaScript.
+`XMLHttpRequest`(XHR) is a built-in browser object that allows HTTP requests written in JavaScript.

-It is basically used to fetch data from API's.
+It is used to fetch data from API's.

-There’s another, modern method `fetch`, that somewhat deprecates `XMLHttpRequest` but the focus of this post will be on `XMLHttpRequest` only.
+`fetch` is a modern alterative method to `XMLHttpRequest`; the focus of this post will be on `XMLHttpRequest`.

 ## Getting Started

 `XMLHttpRequest` can be used in two modes: synchronous and asynchronous.

+**Note**: Synchronous XHR will be deprecated because the browser runs on something called the main thread.
+This thread handles all the events that occur on the page.
+Synchronous XHR impedes on the browsers ability to process these events and can disrupt a user's experience.

-### 1. Asynchronous Method
+### Asynchronous Method

-There are 3 steps to do this:
+Three steps are required:

 1. Create `XMLHttpRequest`: